Blog

 Issues Caused by Crooked Teeth

-In some cases, crooked teeth may affect a person’s quality of life.
+In some cases, crooked teeth – or crooked canine teeth– may affect a person’s quality of life.
 Misaligned teeth can interfere with chewing, speaking, or even feeling pain when speaking or eating.

 Moreover, crooked teeth for some people may cause psychological distress and stop them from smiling or, in the worst case, avoiding social interactions.